alexpods/is-iojs/README.md

 ## Quick start

-First you need to integrate is-iojs into your application.
+First you need to integrate is-iojs into your application:

 ```javascript
 var isIojs = require('is-iojs');